GIG-Cymru-NHS-Wales/ways-of-working/basecamp-plan-management/index.md

 - Continually emphasis the importance of cross-team upskilling and cross-team software engineering, rather than silos.

+## Assessments

+This section has Joel's personal assessments.
+Anyone else can chime in too.

+Joel has used many of these tools on real world projects and teams.
+Generally they all work semi-well, and there's no perfect choice until an organization goes into very large expensive software for enterprise resource planning (ERP).
+Each tool has pros and cons, however at the end of the day they're all much too expensive to use for all our staff.
+This is why Basecamp is the right choice for right now.

+### Option: Asana, Linear, Workday, ClickUp, Monday, etc.

+Asana is my overall favorite for whole-organization projects.
+But it's harder than others to customize, and harder than others to use with APIs.

+Linear is my favorite for technical task tracking e.g. use cases to code delivery.
+In Silicon Valley it's the tool of choice for tech teams.
+However, Linear is not user-friendly IMHO and not good with external stakeholders.

+All of the others in this category are in the same general range of capabilities and price points, as of the most-recent time I evaluated options a year ago.

+### Options: Atlassian (Trello, Jira, Confluence)

+Trello is a favorite for ease of use, plus many integrations, plus excellent APIs for doing more-advanced calculations.
+Trello is free for teams up to 10, then approximately £10/month/user.

+Jira/Confluence tend to be end-destinations for many enterprise companies like ours, because both provide lots of power, though are expensive and often require customization.
+We could/should aim for these for everyone within a few years or so.
+Basecamp is a step along this path.

+### Option: Microsoft (Project, Planner, Loop)

+Microsoft Project is excellent I would choose it if cost were no issue, meaning for the software and also for the upskilling training for all the staff, as well as the external stakeholders.
+Even the cheapest-tier plan is "Planner Plan 1 - $10.00 /user/month" which is vastly more expensive than Basecamp.

+I've never used Loop because I've read many cons about it.
+E.g. "I tried to use it. but I can't get past the current clunkiness and the endless bugs.", "Tried it but found it pretty much useless.", "missing fields, lacks reporting, has glitches, and so on."

 ## Implementation Strategy

 ### Phase 1: Pilot Launch